Mayuruparikar/User-Manaegement-App/README.md

-This is the grammar-corrected and attractively formatted version of your README.md, incorporating all your specific requirements and deployment details.

 🚀 User Management APP
 This is a robust RESTful User Management API built with Spring Boot, secured using JWT (JSON Web Tokens), and deployed on the Railway cloud platform.